Talha-Tahir2001/CODSOFT/README.md

 -   Python 3.x and required libraries installed.
 -  You can install the required libraries by using:
 	`pip install pandas numpy matplotlib seaborn sklearn nltk pickle gradio`
+### Data
+The dataset used for this project can be found at [SMS Spam Collection Dataset | Kaggle](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?resource=download).
+The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
 ### Usage

 1. Clone this repository: